All Episodes

 All right.

-Well, I actually grew up in the Sour Lake area, and I spent most of my young life hunting out On a piece of property that butts up against the big thicket.
+And I spent most of my young life hunting out on a piece of property that butts up against the big thicket.

-And I've been sitting in a deer blind looking down a pipeline and seeing a man cross the road.
+And I've been sitting in a deer blind, looking down a pipeline and seen a man cross the road.

 And we're talking about a distance of two or three miles.

-And it's not uncommon to see something like that because it's a big common leaf.
+And it's not uncommon to see something like that because it's a big common lease.

 Lots of people hunt on it.